Analytic, Steaming, Queue

 - When a consumer requests messages from the queue, it can optionally

-for messages to arrive if there are none in the queue
+wait for messages to arrive if there are none in the queue

 - LongPolling decreases the number of API calls made to SQS while increasing the efficiency and latency of your application